 For every single testcase the same set of commands will be applied – with initialize_req_cov(), one or more tick_off_req_cov(), and finalize_req_cov().
 The only thing to remember here is that initialize_req_cov() has to specify separate Partial coverage files for each testcase.
 Hence, after simulation you should end up with as many Partial coverage files as testcases

-Note: tick_off_req_cov() will as default use the testcase name specified with initialize_req_cov() when writing to the partial coverage file.
-It is however possible to specify a dedicated testcase name as a parameter to tick_off_req_cov().
-If this testcase name is different from the testcase name already specified by initialize_req_cov(), then this testcase name is used when logging that specific requirement to the partial coverage file.
-All following tick_off_req_cov() with no testcase name specified will again use the name given with initialize_req_cov().
-The partial coverage file may in other words include references to both itself and other testcase names.
-It is also possible inside a test sequencer to execute initialize_req_cov() multiple times, but only when the previous initialize_req_cov() has been terminated with finalize_req_cov().
+Note: it is possible inside a test sequencer to execute initialize_req_cov() multiple times, but only when the previous initialize_req_cov() has been terminated with finalize_req_cov().
 If multiple initialize… & finalize… these should operate on different partial coverage files to avoid overwriting the previous section.

 The Python script run_spec_cov.py will be run in the same way as before, but needs to be given a list of all the relevant Partial coverage files.